GGranja12/Airbnb-Lisbon-Data-overview/README.md

 #### *Presentation* 🎬

-For a summarized overview of the project feel free to access our [Canva presentation](https://www.canva.com/design/DAGXtYJOijc/vAH_wwsND7MN5hUE9gookQ/edit?utm_content=DAGXtYJOijc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+For a summarized overview of the project feel free to access the [Canva presentation](https://www.canva.com/design/DAGXtYJOijc/vAH_wwsND7MN5hUE9gookQ/edit?utm_content=DAGXtYJOijc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
 ## *Final Remarks* ✏

-Special thanks to our teachers, Isidre and Nicolas, for all the support and feedback.
+Special thanks to my teachers, Isidre and Nicolas, for all the support and feedback.

-## *Authors* 👥

-Inês Bettencourt, Jan Gfeller, Guilherme Granja, Oeendrila